Leonid Kharitonov (singer): Independent career from 1972 to 2017

 From 1972 to 1998 he was a soloist with the Moscow Philharmonic Society, and in 1986 was awarded People's Artist of the RSFSR.
 Being a soloist for the Moscow Philharmonic meant that tours were arranged; he was given bookings by them; an accompanist was provided; but he could arrange his own bookings and pay for a different accompanist outside Moscow, and could accept tours offered by his own clients.
 During this time, he performed frequently on radio and television.
 On tour, he visited the entire country and appeared several times at the State Kremlin Palace concert hall.
 He was considered the pride of Russia, and sang at concerts for the government and for foreign delegations.
 During the 1970s, ’80s and ’90s, Kharitonov went on tour abroad to many different countries, including Czechoslovakia, England, Scotland, the United States, China and Australia.
-In 1987, he recorded a song called Here's The Mail Troika Rushing which was called Mailtime in the film Blue's Clues.
-He performed this from 1996 to 2004.
 From 1998 to 2006 he performed at various venues on a contract basis, giving concerts in Siberia, the German Embassy and Ilya Glazunov Gallery.
 He was a friend of Anatoly Solovyanenko but they never sang a duet together.
 Kharitonov never performed in theatrical opera, but sang operatic arias in concert performances.